 I was nobody when I took PED.
 Just years after I knew myself from the entrepreneur capability test and seriously took my personal action plan, I became somebody.

-How can you take the UP Open University Personal Entrepreneurial Development Course?
+How can you take the UP Open University Entrepreneurial Development?

 The PED course runs from January to June and July to December of each year.
-You only need 5,500 pesos to enroll that includes the tuition fee, paper-back issue of the PED modules and an access to the classroom MyPortal.
+You only need 5,500 pesos to enroll that includes the tuition fee, paper-back issue of the PED modules, and access to the classroom MyPortal.

 Upon admission, you’ll be given a thick book about guided modules needed for the entire course.
-The book contains an interesting self assessment test to find out what entrepreneurial competencies you excel at and qualities that needs development.
+The book contains an exciting self-assessment test to find out what entrepreneurial competencies you excel at and qualities that need development.

 You’ll also be given an online account to access the online classroom.
 Exams in PED, essay type questions assessing your understanding of the modules, are coursed through the UPOU online classroom.

-Sign the form (CLICK HERE) for more information about the PED course and other distance learning courses in University of the Philippines Open University.
+Sign the form (CLICK HERE) for more information about the NEP course and other distance learning courses at the University of the Philippines Open University.
 Inquiries are also very much welcome in UPOU.
-Their phone numbers are: 49 536 6001 to 06 loc 710 while their email address is firstname.lastname@example.org.
-You may look for Sir.
-Larry.

-The Author RM Nisperos is a Professor in University of the Philippines Open University.
-He teaches Introduction to E-Commerce Course (Certificate Program) and Public Fiscal Administration for Master of Public Management.
+The Author RM Nisperos is a Professor at the University of the Philippines Open University.
+He previously teaches Personal Entrepreneurial Development Course (Certificate Program) and now teaches New Enterprise Planning Course and Introduction to E-Commerce Course (Certificate Program) and Public Fiscal Administration for Master of Public Management (Masters Program).